cockroachdb/docs/v2.2/connection-parameters.md

 on port 26257 (the default CockroachDB SQL port). `--insecure` makes the connection insecure.

-### Example command-line flags for a secure sonnection
+### Example command-line flags for a secure connection

 The following command-line flags establish a secure connection: